ezrontech/oto/apps/web/README.md

 # Oto AI Platform

-Oto is an advanced AI orchestration platform designed for seamless agent management, RAG-enabled knowledge base interaction, and business intelligence.
+Oto is an advanced AI orchestration platform that serves as your personal assistant.
+Oto has access to everything the platform can do and any tools you add, and it can delegate tasks to agents or create new agents to avoid overloading existing ones.
+It provides seamless agent management, RAG-enabled knowledge base interaction, and business intelligence.

 ## 🚀 Project Progress & Roadmap